 An uncontested divorce is based on a 12-month separation, whether voluntary or involuntary in nature.
 One party can leave their marriage even though their spouse may not want them to.
 Parties who stay separated and apart for 12 months, do not reside together under the same roof and do not have marital relations after the 12-month period create a cause of action for one of the parties to file an uncontested divorce.

 Filing for an uncontested divorce does not mean the other party will agree to it, as they may have their own reason for divorce which they want to pursue.
 An estranged spouse might do this if they are seeking to collect substantial portions of the marital estate to the disagreement of the opposing party.

 The other way to get an uncontested divorce is by mutual consent.
 When both parties sign a separation agreement addressing their marital issues so there is nothing for the court to adjudicate further, those parties can file a divorce based on mutual consent.
 Under these circumstances, only one party needs to go to court on the date of the uncontested divorce.

 The process to get an uncontested divorce in Maryland begins with filing a Complaint for Divorce which alleges one of the legally accepted grounds for an uncontested dissolution.
 It is subsequently necessary to serve the complaint to the opposing party, who would then be responsible for filing an Answer to the Complaint.
 Additionally, it is important to file a Joint Request for an Uncontested Divorce.
-For a divorce based on 12-month separation, only the filing party and their skilled Maryland uncontested divorce attorney need to appear and give testimony at the hearing.
+For an uncontested divorce based on a 12-month separation in Maryland, only the filing party and their skilled attorney need to appear and give testimony at the hearing.
 However, couples seeking a divorce based on mutual consent will need to have filed and signed a separation agreement and a marital property agreement, both of which indicate to the courts that they have resolved their marital issues.